No good news for smokers

 Thursday is The Great American Smokeout and we’ll have more about that later in the week.
 But today we’d like to talk about a report that changed American life for the better.

 If there was ever a government report or action that changed a nation, it could well be the first surgeon general’s report on smoking issued in 1964.

 At the time of the report, cigarette commercials dominated network television.
 “Winston tastes good like a cigarette should” was a jingle heard over and over again; the Marlboro Man was a lean, tough icon of masculinity.

 Interestingly, Winston was a prime sponsor of the game show “I’ve Got A Secret.”
 Its moderator, Garry Moore, died of emphysema.
 He had survived a bout with throat cancer.

 And USA Today reported a model who portrayed the Marlboro Man, Eric Lowson, died of chronic obstructive pulmonary disease on Jan.
-10. COPD is a smoking-related disease.
+10, 2014.
+COPD is a smoking-related illness.

 Lowson was the third Marlboro Man model to die of a disease associated with smoking tobacco.
 David Millar died of emphysema in 1987 and David McLean died of lung cancer in 1995, according to USA Today.

 Fewer people smoke today but 30 reports later the surgeon general’s findings about smoking remain grim.
-Among those cited in this year’s report on surgeongeneral.gov:
+Among those cited in a 2015 report on surgeongeneral.gov:

 That is why it is so sad to see young people smoking cigarettes.
 It may be true that we all have to make our own mistakes, but smoking is a lethal one.